ChanakyaMohanReddy/AI-Assignment5-SE24UCSE034/Q2/README.md

-# Assignment 5 - Q2- AI Based Travel Planner
+# Assignment 5 - Q2 - AI Based Travel Planner

-## Objective
+## Aim

 The objective of this assignment is to design an AI based Travel Planner that reuses existing knowledge bases in the travel domain such as tourist places, food recommendations, wine/drink recommendations, personalized travel planning, and cost assessment.